vitus133/operator-util/README.md

 Apply the wrapped manifests to your hub.
 ## Debug
 What have I done manually?
-1. Create customization files for each operator
+1. Create customization files for each operator - fixed
-1. Add management annotations to all the namespaces - done
+1. Add management annotations to all the namespaces - fixed
 ### sriov-network-operator
 1. Add namespace to the supported nics configmap - done
 2. Remove status field from CRD - otherwise policies are not getting compliant - done